 According to Kidder’s daughter Maggie McGuane, she immediately suspected that her mother had taken her own life upon learning of her death.
 McGuane said, “It’s a big relief that the truth is out there,” and “it’s important to be open and honest so there’s not a cloud of shame in dealing with this.”

 Kidder had struggled with mental illness throughout her entire life, and she was formally diagnosed with bipolar disorder following a serious car crash in 1990 that left her with limited mobility.
 Kidder subsequently incurred close to a million dollars in debt, suffered a number of manic episodes and was placed in psychiatric care.

 Once Kidder found a successful treatment for her mental illness, she returned to acting, earning a Daytime Emmy for her 2015 role in a kids’ series.
 She was also a political activist who was arrested in 2011 during a protest of the Keystone XL pipeline, and prior to her death, Kidder was known for taking in others who struggled with addiction and mental health issues.

 Best known for his breakout role as ‘Mini-Me’ in the Austin Powers movie trilogy, Verne Troyer died at the age of 49 from the effects of alcohol.
 According to the Los Angeles County Coroner, his death was ruled a suicide.

 Troyer was born with cartilage-hair hypoplasia, a genetic condition that impacted his growth.
 He stood 2 feet 8 inches tall, and he spent his final three weeks in an alcohol-induced coma at an L.A. hospital, where he passed on April 21.

 Mental health and addiction have an impact on everyone — even wealthy celebrities.

-If you or someone you care about needs help, call us here at the Florida House Experience.
+If you or someone you care about needs help, call us here at FHE Health.
 We’re available to talk 24 hours a day, seven days a week.